 The Sports Squares program is a quick and easy way to support MoTAS and Temple Ahavat Shalom.
 All monies earned by this program are used to fund special activities of Temple Ahavat Shalom that are above and beyond what is covered by the general fund.

 We are about to play:

-Registration is open for 2018 NCAA Squares.
+Registration is open for 2018 Football Squares.
 You can register either by printing a form and mailing it in with your payment, or you can register online.
-Registration closes March 28, 2018, unless otherwise announced.
+Registration closes September 8, 2018, unless otherwise announced.
 You can find a paper registration form here.
 Click the following button to register online:

 (print the linked form, complete,